Pinterest Hidden ImagePinterest Hidden Image

 Discuss the pacing of the Demon Copperhead.

-Discuss Kingsolver’s character name choices.
+Discuss Kingsolver’s character name choices (examples: Tommy Waddles, Mr. Armstong, Peggott).

 Why is Demon Copperhead told (mostly) through the eyes of a child?